shreeragkh/ai-it-support-assistant/README.md

 # AI-Powered IT Support Agent (Ultra-Turbo)

 An autonomous, high-performance IT support agent designed for rapid administrative task automation.
-Built with **browser-use** and **Claude 3.5 Haiku**, this agent can navigate complex dashboards, manage users, and handle security tasks with human-like precision but machine-like speed.
+Built with **browser-use** and **claude-haiku-4-5-20251001**, this agent can navigate complex dashboards, manage users, and handle security tasks with human-like precision but machine-like speed.

 ## 🚀 "Ultra-Turbo" Features

 - **Flash Mode (Zero Latency)**: Reasoning delays have been disabled (`use_thinking=False`) to allow the agent to react to screen states instantly.
-- **Persistent Sessions**: Uses a local `browser_session/` directory to maintain active admin logins.
-The agent **skips the login screen** entirely on subsequent runs, cutting task time in half.
 - **Smart Pre-Flight Validation**: Automatically validates Name, Email, and Password **before** launching the browser.
 Aborts and reports errors instantly if data is missing, saving API costs and time.
 - **Duplicate Detection**: Intelligently scans the User Directory before creation to prevent redundant accounts.
 - **Security-First Logic**: